Northrop YF-23: Evaluation

 The two YF-23s flying over the Mojave Desert.
 They were nicknamed "Gray Ghost" (background), and "Spider" (foreground).

-The first YF-23, with Pratt & Whitney engines, supercruised at Mach 1.43 on 18 September 1990, and the second, with General Electric engines, reached over Mach 1.6 on 29 November 1990, topping out at Mach 1.72.
+The first YF-23, PAV-1 with Pratt & Whitney engines, took its 50-minute maiden flight on 27 August 1990 with Paul Metz at the controls.
+(Note: Metz later became the chief test pilot for the EMD/production F-22.)
+The second YF-23, PAV-2 with General Electric engines, made its first flight on 26 October, piloted by Jim Sandberg.
+PAV-1 supercruised at Mach 1.43 on 18 September 1990, while PAV-2 reached over Mach 1.6 on 29 November, topping out at Mach 1.72.
 (Note: The YF-23 with the General Electric engines was officially stated to have been able to supercruise at over Mach 1.6, and estimates from General Electric engineers suggest that the top supercruise speed was as high as Mach 1.8.)
 By comparison, the YF-22 achieved Mach 1.58 in supercruise.
 The YF-23 was tested to a top speed of Mach 1.8 with afterburners and achieved a maximum angle-of-attack of 25°.
 The maximum speed is classified, though sources state a speed greater than Mach 2 at altitude in full afterburner.
-The aircraft's weapons bay was configured for weapons launch, and used for testing weapons bay acoustics, but no missiles were fired; Lockheed fired AIM-9 and AIM-120 missiles successfully from its YF-22 demonstration aircraft.
+The aircraft's weapons bay was configured for weapons launch, and used for testing bay acoustics, but no missiles were fired; Lockheed fired AIM-9 and AIM-120 missiles successfully from the YF-22.
 PAV-1 performed a fast-paced combat demonstration with six flights over a 10-hour period on 30 November 1990.
 Flight testing continued into December.
 The two YF-23s flew 50 times for a total of 65.2 hours.
 The tests demonstrated Northrop's predicted performance values for the YF-23.
-Both designs met or exceeded all performance requirements; the YF-23 was stealthier and faster, but the YF-22 was more agile.
+Both designs met or exceeded all performance requirements; the YF-23 was considered stealthier and faster, but the YF-22 was more agile.